ml6team/fondant/docs/components/custom_component.md

 ```

 Ensure that you replace `<component dir>` with the accurate path to the directory where your
 component is located.
-The -t flag is used to specify the Docker container tag.
+The `-t` flag is used to specify the Docker container tag.

+When you use the `-t` flag, the tag in the referenced component specification yaml will also be
+updated, ensuring that the next pipeline run correctly references the image.

 It's important to note that the `fondant build` command offers additional arguments.
 To access a
 complete list of all available arguments, you can execute `fondant build -h`.